xave/modern-c-vimspector-debugger-tutorial/README.md

 ## JSON comments

 It should be noted that `vimspector` allows C-style comments in its .json files and strips them out before processing.
-A syntax highlighting `automod` has been added to the excerpt vimrc to change error coloring to comment coloring for your sanity.
+A syntax highlighting `automod` has been added to the excerpt `vimrc` to change error coloring to comment coloring for your sanity.

 # Conclusion

 Remember to compile your project (and with debug symbols)!
+A build script is provided.

 That aside, installation involves
-    - adding this excerpt `vimrc` to your `.vimrc
+    - adding this excerpt `vimrc` to your `.vimrc`
-    - adding the included `c.json` to your `$VIMSPECTOR\_BASEDIR/configurations/$OS/c/c.json`
+    - adding the included `c.json` to your `$VIMSPECTOR_BASEDIR/configurations/$OS/c/c.json`
     - adding the `.vimspector.json` to the project root
     - installing the necessary gadget on first use (should be prompted automatically)